 Anyone can have a stakeholder pension, whether they are earning or not.
 This means that even babies can have one.

 Stakeholder pensions are a really good way of setting up a child for later in life.
-In fact, if you paid the maximum amount into their Stakeholder for the first 15 years of your child’s life, they may never need to pay a penny into it themselves.
-You probably won’t get much thanks for your effort as they can’t access the money until they’re 55, but the older they get the more they will realise the value of your contribution.
+In fact, if you paid the maximum amount into their stakeholder for the first 15 years of your child’s life, they may never need to pay a penny into it themselves.
+Due to compound interest and long-term investments, their money will grow into a nice retirement pot!

 Don’t miss our essential guide to investing for children.

-For more information on stakeholder pensions visit Directgov’s stakeholder pension page.
+For more information on stakeholder pensions visit Gov.uk’s stakeholder pension page.